osquera/brain-wave-analyzer/README.md

 We clearly see that the full spectrum has a 1/f trend and if we look at at log plot it becomes clear it follows a power law.

 ![figures/full_log.png)](figures/full_log.png)

+# TODO's

+- Make the biomarkers which i find interesting
+- Create the scalp map visualization of the biomarkers
+- Create a pytest for the frontend
+- Make a github action which runs the pytest online for every major commit